w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 For example:

 - Polkadot addresses **always start with** the number **1**.
-- Kusama addresses always start with a capital letter, such as **C, D, F, G, H, J**.
+- Kusama addresses always start with a capital letter, such as **C, D, E, F, G, H, J**.
 - Generic Substrate addresses **always start with** the number **5**.

 These prefixes, including how to validate addresses, are embedded in the Substrate SS58 format.